pachadotdev/redatam-microdata/README.md

-The publicly available REDATAM microdata is also available here in R format.
+REDATAM microdata converted to R and CSV formats.

-This was converted with the software available from https://github.com/litalbarkai/open-redatam/.
+This was converted with the software available from https://github.com/pachadotdev/open-redatam/.

 Available datasets: